Plans & Policies

 HCV Administrative Plans

-The 2023 HCV Administrative Plans were approved and adopted by the Boards of Commissioners of the Housing Authority of the City of Fresno and the Housing Authority of the County of Fresno.
+The HCV Administrative Plans are approved and adopted by the Boards of Commissioners of the Housing Authority of the City of Fresno and the Housing Authority of the County of Fresno.
 Both are transmitted to the Department of Housing and Urban Development (HUD).

 2023 HOUSING CHOICE VOUCHER ADMINISTRATIVE PLANS